Jean Hofve, Holistic Veterinarian

 Many holistic veterinarians agree that over-vaccination is a significant contributor to the rising rates of chronic disease and cancer in cats and dogs.
 Some cancers, such as vaccine-associated sarcomas, are directly caused by killed vaccines (like rabies, feline leukemia, and FIV).
 Most booster vaccines (other than legally mandated rabies vaccines) are unnecessary for adult pets.
 If your veterinarian recommends multiple or annual vaccinations, consider finding one who is more aware of the risks.
 Any animal diagnosed with cancer (or any chronic disease) or is exhibiting signs of a weakened immune system should not be vaccinated at all.
-For more information about limited vaccination schedules please read
+For more information about limited vaccination schedules please read our article

 Indoor Air and Yard Pollution